pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

  - **Address**: the IP address that's been cached.
  - **HWtype**: the Hardware Type field, which is blank when there's no MAC address (as is the case in a number of these entries).
  - **HWaddress**: the MAC address of the device.
-The "incomplete" entires are meant to indicate that an ARP request was sent for that address, but no response was received.
+The "incomplete" entries are meant to indicate that an ARP request was sent for that address, but no response was received.
  - **Flags Mask**: this field can have three values: "C" indicates that ARP learned this on its own, based on ARP responses; "M" means that the data was manually entered in the ARP table by a user; and "P" means "Publish," which just tells the host how to respond to incoming ARP packets.
  - **Iface**: the interface name.